istio/istio.io/docs/concepts/mixer-config.md

 Istio is a sophisticated system with hundreds of independent features.
 An Istio deployment can be a sprawling affair potentially involving dozens of microservices, with a swarm of Envoy proxies and Mixer instances to support them.
-In large deployments, many different operators, each with different scope and areas of responsibility, may be involved in managing the overall deployment.
+In large deployments, many different operators, each with different scopes and areas of responsibility, may be involved in managing the overall deployment.

 Mixer's configuration model makes it possible to exploit all of its capabilities and flexibility, while